World-Class Endometriosis Experts to Present at Medical Conference

-A who's who of endometriosis experts from around the world are scheduled to present their findings at the Endometriosis Foundation of America's 10th Annual Medical Conference 2019 in NYC on March 8 and 9, titled "Targeting Inflammation: From Biomarkers to Precision Surgery."
+World-class endometriosis experts are scheduled to present their findings at the Endometriosis Foundation of America’s 10th Annual Medical Conference 2019 in NYC on March 8 and 9, titled “Targeting Inflammation: From Biomarkers to Precision Surgery.“

-The 32 speakers include EndoFound Founder Dr. Tamer Seckin and his Seckin Endometriosis Center surgical team, Dr. Karli Goldstein, and Dr. Lora Liu; Johns Hopkins University researcher le-Ming Shih MD who, for 18 years, has been studying the link between endometriosis and cancer; and Harry Reich, who is also informally known as "the father of endometriosis."
+The 32 speakers include EndoFound Founder Dr. Tamer Seckin and his Seckin Endometriosis Center surgical team, Johns Hopkins University researcher le-Ming Shih MD who, for 18 years, has been studying the link between endometriosis and cancer; and Harry Reich, who is also informally known as “the father of endometriosis.”

 - The Past and the Future of Endometriosis Surgery

 - Tissue Stem Cells: Steps Toward Regenerating the Uterus